cicnavi/dockers/README.md

 If you look at the 'docker-compose.yml' file, you'll find port specifications for different containers.
 By default, container which has PHP version 7.0 will use port 8070.
 Container with PHP version 7.1 will use port 8071, and so on.

-This means that we can now access our web application on localhost URL by specifing the right port for the container.
+This means that we can now access our web application on localhost URL by specifying the right port for the container.
 For example, since we deployed our app to container 72.dap.test, we can use port 8072 to open it in browser: http://localhost:8072/some-php-app/.